 We believe the arts are uniquely capable of inspiring the collaboration and creative thinking crucial for effectively addressing complex social and environmental issues.

 RuckusRoots is an LA-based 501(c)(3) non profit organization that merges the arts and sustainability into empowering, interactive experiences for underserved communities.
 Our mission is to create stronger, more sustainable communities by fostering connection, creativity and engagement.
-To do so, we provide underserved youth in Northeast Los Angeles with artistic opportunities that connect them to their communities, the planet and their own creative powers.
+To do so, we provide underserved youth and adults in Los Angeles with artistic opportunities that connect them to their communities, the planet and their own creative powers..
 Through immersive events, interactive installations, collaborative programs and thought-provoking public art, we unveil the positive, creative side of sustainability, transforming participants into proactive agents of change.

 1. Create a positive environment in which participants discover and express their own creative powers